eMelgooG/FavPlaces/README.md

 # android-FavPlaces
-A simple app to store users favorite places.
+A simple app that stores user favorite places.
+Created using Google maps API and for data storage I used Android SharedPreferences.

 # Demo
 ![](https://i.imgur.com/VFZfHwl.gif)